Merzasphor/MWSE/docs/source/types/tes3weapon.md

 ### `isTwoHanded`

+*Read-only*.
 If true, the weapon is a two-handed melee weapon.

 **Returns**: